 Broadview North real estate guide & listings for sale

-Broadview North offers a wide selection of green spaces to enjoy, despite its sometimes busy feel.
-To be more precise, it is very easy to get to green spaces in the neighbourhood since there are about 10 of them nearby for residents to discover.
-Much of Broadview North is quite quiet, however noise can be an issue closer to Don Valley Parkway or one of the railway lines.
+There are a lot of green spaces to enjoy in Broadview North, despite its sometimes busy atmosphere.
+To be more precise, it is very easy to access public green spaces in the neighbourhood since there are about 10 of them close by for residents to relax in.
+Quiet spots can be found throughout many sections of the neighbourhood, although that is not the case around Don Valley Parkway or one of the railway lines.